 And the designer will automatically convert many designs into plain text mode for increased deliverability.

-It’s 2017-contemporary with both classic design elements and trendy ones, such as “hero” images that they rolled out a few weeks ago.
+It’s 2019-contemporary with both classic design elements and trendy ones, such as “hero” images that they rolled out last year.

 I used to be a company culture skeptic.
 As a customer, I thought that a company talking about its culture was either a company recruiting new employees or a company trying to whitewash a mediocre product.